benchmark-urbanism/cityseer-api/docs/src/pages/tools/plot.md

 # plot

 Convenience methods for plotting graphs within the cityseer API context.
 Custom behaviour can be achieved by directly manipulating the underlying [`NetworkX`](https://networkx.github.io) and [`matplotlib`](https://matplotlib.org) figures.
 This module is predominately used for basic plots or visual verification of behaviour in code tests.
 Users are encouraged to use matplotlib or other plotting packages directly where possible.
-See the demos section for examples.

 <div class="class">